Oakville Physiotherapy Shockwave Treatment For Tennis Elbow

 If you are experiencing any of the symptoms listed above, you may require elbow physiotherapy or tennis elbow treatment.

 Golfer’s elbow, or medial epicondylitis, is a very similar condition to tennis elbow, except that it involves the muscle group attaching to the inside of your elbow.
+Our Oakville Physiotherapists treat all ages of clients with golfers elbow, even though most of them have never played a round of golf in their life.
 Pain or tenderness will be found on the inside of the elbow and may radiate down the forearm and wrist.
-You may find weakness with activities requiring flexing of the wrist as well.
-Golfer’s elbow will likely require elbow physiotherapy as a treatment option.
+You may find weakness with activities that require flexing of the wrist as well.
+Golfer’s elbow will likely require physiotherapy as a treatment option.

 Aggravating activities are similar to those of tennis elbow, such as gripping an object to lift, shaking hands, or turning a door knob.
 Treatment protocols would follow that of tennis elbow.

-Elbow physiotherapy for tendinitis starts with managing active inflammation.
+Oakville physiotherapy for tennis elbow or golfers elbow and tendinitis starts with managing active inflammation.
 You will know if there is active inflammation if the area is warm to the touch compared to the surrounding tissue, and if it appears to be red, swollen or puffy.
 You need to remove the aggravating activity as much as possible.
 Icing the elbow will help reduce pain and limit the amount of inflammation building in the area.